RaY8118/RaY8118/README.md

 # I’m a full-stack developer 👨‍💻
 **Passionate about backend development 🔧 and keen on machine learning 🤖, currently honing my skills as a student 📚.**

-- 🌱 I’m currently learning React Native (Expo) and Python 🐍 for backend development!

-- ❓ Ask me about anything related to python and maybe JavaScript*.
+🌱 Currently Learning: FastAPT for API development, advanced Python for backend systems, and Postgres for data persistence.

+🧠 Areas of Interest: Backend architecture, generative AI, and applying large language models (LLMs) to solve real-world problems.

+❓ Ask Me About: Python, backend development workflows, and the occasional JavaScript gotcha.

-- ⚡ Fun fact: I have an anime-themed setup 🎨!
+⚡ Fun Fact: I work in Neovim with an anime-themed setup.
+Yes, it boosts productivity 😎.

 <br/>